nspeed-app/nspeed/README.md

     - get
     - put
     - server
+    - ciphers
+    - api

     The "server" command can only be combined with itself. others commands can be mixed.
-    Each "command" has its own arguments, use -h to see them. `nspeed get -h` for instance
+    Each "command" has its own arguments, use -h to see them. `nspeed get -h` for instance:

     get [options] url